-Unfortunately, this approach to discrete pieces of work is fundamentally at odds with what it takes to be a great manager.
-Successful management is about balancing—numerous tasks must be juggled, staff limitations in working effectively today must be balanced with building a successful team for the future, planning must be balanced with improvising, and so on.
+Unfortunately, this approach to discrete pieces of work is inconsistent with being a good manager.
+Successful management requires balancing—tasks must be juggled, priorities readjusted, existing staff weaknesses must be confronted in the interests of building a successful team for the future, planning must be balanced with improvising, and so on.
 But the perfectionist is not a balancer.

 You may have seen the danger signs early on—difficulties prioritizing or switching gears, working unnecessarily long hours, struggles with collaboration, a level of dissatisfaction that others aren’t putting enough into the work.
 But you often won’t engage with the perfectionist’s struggle until a serious problem emerges.
 How to start?

 Commit to success!
 Lots of perfectionists become great managers.
 The self-awareness of most perfectionists, along with their capacity for hard work and drive to excel are wonderful assets.
 Managing may be really tough, but they can do it, with your help.